everysportmediagroup/everysport-api-documentation/endpoints/GET_leagues.md

 ## Parameters
 * apikey (required) - your APIKEY
-* sport (optional) - comma separated list of sports to retrieve leagues for, for example 'bandy,speedway'
+* sport (optional) - comma separated list of sport ID to retrieve leagues for, for example 10 is football and 2 is ice hockey.
 * teamClass (optional) - comma separated list of team classes to retrieve leagues for, for example 'men,women'
 * limit (optional) - Limits the number of items trying to retrieve, positive integer
 * offset (optiona) - Indicates where to start in the list.
 Defaults to 0, positive integer